 In our topic lessons (History and Geography), we have been learning all about the Romans.
 In these lessons, year 4 have learned about: Julius Caesar, The Roman Invasion of Britain, The Legend of Queen Boudicca and Roman Inventions which are still used today.

 Our Science unit has been focusing on Sound.
-We have had fun taking part in different Science experiments such as; creating string telephones and making our own musical instruments.
+We have had fun taking part in different Science experiments such as; creating string telephones and making our own musical instruments (see an example of one of our creations below).
 These experiments taught the children in Year 4 all about how sound is created, how it travels through the air, and taught them all about pitch and volume.